QuratulainJaffar/DFA/README.md

-# Seismic Fractal Dimension Analysis
+# Seismic data- fractal dimension analysis

 This Python project calculates the fractal dimension of seismic signals using a variogram estimator method.